shootmanng/shootmanng.github.io/content/posts/aoc23d1solution.md

 #use numpy to import the text as a string
 data = np.loadtxt('/path/to/file.txt',dtype=str)
 ```
 Now, to get to the heart of the matter.
-We create an array called `num` to serve as a reference to check for numerical values in the given strings.
+We create an array called `num` to serve as a reference to check for numbers in the given strings.
+Notice here that we enter the elements in `num` as string characters instead of numeric values.
+This is because when we eventually investigate the strings from the data, if we compare the characters to numeric values we'll never get a match, as `2=='2'` is always `False`.
 We also create an array `code` to store our numbers of interest in the string.

 ``` python {linenos=false}